Jane Winifred Steger: Biography

-Finding this situation untenable Stegar finally allowed the unofficial Mullah of the Oodnadatta Mosque, who had offered to find her a husband that day that Nuby died, to find her a husband.
-Stegar married Karum Bux on 26 January 1925 at the mosque, a marriage that was never registered and that Stegar did not even attend the ceremony.
+Finding this situation untenable Steger allowed the unofficial Mullah of the Oodnadatta Mosque, who had offered to find her a husband the day that Nuby died, to finally do so.
+Steger married Karum Bux (Karam Bakhsh) on 26 January 1925 at the mosque, a marriage that was never registered and at which Steger did not even attend the ceremony.

 In 1927 the pair travelled to Mecca and, upon her return, she wrote a series of articles about the trip, under the pseudonym Bebe Zatoon.
 These articles, entitled 'Arabian Days; the Wanderings of Winifred the Washerwoman', ran in The Observer from 8 December 1928 to 2 February 1929.
 These articles drew a lot of attention, with many people wondering about the real identity of the author.
 Some of these articles were later included in One Thousand Roads to Mecca; a collection of travel writing.

-Stegar separated from Bux in November, 1928, ending their marriage of convenience, after receiving an invitation to become governess to the family of King Amanullah Khan, the royal family of Afghanistan.
-However, by the time she arrived in India with her 3 children to Nuby, the king had been overthrown and she travelled with a medical team to the boarder and helped escort Queen Souriya back to Bombay.
-Following these adventures Stegar returned to South Australia where she continued to write (works listed below); she was a self-proclaimed 'compulsive writer'.
+Steger separated from Bux in November 1928, ending their marriage of convenience, after receiving an invitation to become governess to the family of King Amanullah Khan, the royal family of Afghanistan.
+However, by the time she arrived in India with her 3 children to Nuby, the king had been overthrown and she travelled with a medical team to the border and helped escort Queen Souriya back to Bombay.
+Following these adventures Steger returned to South Australia where she continued to write (works listed below); she was a self-proclaimed 'compulsive writer'.

-During World War II Stegar ran a mess for miners in Tennant Creek in the Northern Territory where she kept goats to provide milk and meat.
-After the war Stegar moved to Alice Springs where she managed a poultry farm.
-In 1952 Stegar saw her eldest son, who she had not seen since 1909, who came to Alice Springs to tell her that Charles Stegar, who had always refused to divorce her, had died.
+During World War II Steger ran a mess for miners in the Northern territory town of Tennant Creek where she kept goats to provide milk and meat.
+After the war Steger moved to Alice Springs where she managed a poultry farm.
+In 1952 Steger saw her eldest son, who she had not seen since 1909, who came to Alice Springs to tell her that Charles Steger, who had always refused to divorce her, had died.

-In 1969 Stegar published her 'autobiography' Always Bells: Life with Ali. but quickly had to re-release it as a novel as it contained many inaccuracies, including claiming that she was born in China and raised in a convent.
+In 1969 Steger published her 'autobiography' Always Bells: Life with Ali, but quickly had to re-release it as a novel as it contained many inaccuracies, including claiming that she was born in China and raised in a convent.

 She continued writing into her late 90s until, following a fall, her typewriter was taken away, and she died in the Adelaide suburb of Campbelltown on 16 March 1981.

 She was just 9 months short of her 100th birthday which she had celebrated 3 years before, with much fanfare, including a message from Queen Elizabeth.